 Ralph Workflow vs Continue: IDE Assistant vs Autonomous Coding Loop

-Continue is an AI code assistant that works inside VS Code and JetBrains.
+Continue was an open-source, model-agnostic IDE assistant — in June 2026 the repo was archived as read-only after a final 2.0.0 release.
 Ralph Workflow is a free open-source composable loop framework for autonomous coding runs.
 Here is how they compare.

 Continue is an AI code assistant that works inside VS Code and JetBrains.
 Ralph Workflow is a free open-source composable loop framework for autonomous coding runs that aims to end in finished, tested code you can actually review.